-On the timing of investment, we use the start-up J curve as the backdrop.
-The J curve outlines the six phases that entrepreneurs go through as they try to build out sustainable business models.
-The curve starts with the create and the release phases, where teams and money come together to turn ideas into products and release them into the market.
+We use the start-up J-curve as the backdrop to kick off our discussion.
+The J-curve outlines the six phases that entrepreneurs go through as they try to build out sustainable business models.
+The curve starts with the create and release phases, where teams and money come together to turn ideas into products and release them into the market.
 During the morph phase, the products and business models are iterated upon based on customer feedback, metrics and so on.
-If product-market fit can be achieved within this phase, the companies move on to optimise their business models and grow while keeping cost down and revenue high during the model and the scale phases.
+If product-market fit can be achieved within this phase, the companies move on to optimise their business models and grow while keeping cost down and profit high in the model and scale phases.
 These phases are shown in blue in the diagram below.

-The best time for entrepreneurs and companies to double down on their investment in platform, data and AI is the period towards the end of morph and during model phases.
-In the world of “doing things that don’t scale”, this is often the best time to “repay” some of the debts that have been incurred in the name of speed so that your infrastructure, for instance, does not crumble as you stack more on top of it, e.g., more features, more users.
-While many seasoned entrepreneurs get this point, what some people often miss is the fact that this period is also perfect for putting money into (1) data infrastructure to capture, process and store big data and make them accessible, and (2) data science professionals to explore the growing volume of data and build out AI services that products can leverage.
+The best time for entrepreneurs and companies to invest heavily into data infrastructure, analytics and AI capabilities is when their products are on the cusp of product-market fit, i.e., the period towards the end of the morph phase and throughout the model phase.
+In the world of “doing things that don’t scale”, this is often the best time to repay the debts incurred in the name of speed so that your infrastructure, for instance, does not crumble as you stack more features and more users on top of it.
+While many seasoned entrepreneurs get this point, what some people often miss is the fact that this period is also perfect for putting money into (1) data infrastructure to capture, process and store data and make it accessible, and (2) data science teams to explore the growing volume of data and build out analytics and AI capabilities.
 This period which is ripe for investment into all things data is marked as (A) in the diagram above.

 Some things simply don’t automate.
 For everything else, build systems; they’re a lot easier to scale quickly than humans.

 By now you must be wondering, when will your investment during period (A) starts bearing fruits?
-The short answer is after product-market fit has been found and it can happen throughout the scaling period, which is indicated as (B) in the diagram.
-How soon you can reap the rewards can depend on the nature of the problems you are solving with big data and AI and the solutions that your teams have picked.
-As more and more parts of your product become powered by AI, especially the ones that are built on proprietary data, your business will be able to scale on top of that.
-This period of scaling with big data and AI is marked as (C) in the diagram above.
-This period essentially offers your business an alternative path to the harvest phase in the J curve.
-Do not get me wrong.
-Your business will still grow and you will probably do fine without big data and AI.
-However, the often neglected cost associated with retaining existing users and engaging new markets without products that can improve automatically and continuously with more data will become a major drag on your ROI.
+The short answer is after product-market fit has been found and it can happen throughout the scale phase, which is indicated as (B) in the diagram above.
+How soon you can reap the reward depends on the nature of the problem you are solving and the solution that your team have picked.
+As more and more parts of your product become enabled by AI, especially the ones that are built on proprietary data, your business will be able to scale on top of that.
+This period of scaling with analytics and AI capabilities is marked as (C) in the diagram above.
+This period essentially offers your business an alternative path to the harvest phase along the J-curve.
+Your business will still grow and you will probably do fine without analytics and AI capabilities.
+However, the often neglected cost associated with retaining existing users and attracting new customers without a product that can automatically and continuously improve with more of the right kinds of data will become a major drag on your profitability.

-Before we end, let us look at the ROI in big data and AI services through two other difference angles.
+Before we end, let us look at the benefits of analytics and AI capabilities through two other different angles.
 The first angle is through the lens of the typical product lifecycle that involves products going through the introduction, growth, maturity and decline phases.
-AI services give you the opportunities to extend the lifecycle of your product by allowing you to improve existing features or introduce new ones in ways that otherwise would not be possible, as shown in the diagram above in red.
+AI capabilities give you the opportunities to extend the lifecycle of your product by allowing you to improve existing features or introduce new ones in ways that otherwise would not be possible, as shown in the diagram above in red.